BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-as-the-sender.png" width=800 loading="lazy"></div>

-## How to implement
+The following sections explain one way to implement this use case in a Node.js environment.
+Implementations in other environments are similar.

-To implement this use case, follow these steps:
+## Authenticate

 1. Obtain values from Brightwell for the following properties: